Ali-Mikael/Pen-testing/h6-shells.md

 So I did some digging and stumbled upon some old [source code](<https://github.com/BishopFox/sliver/blob/93e772f5bf81c59ca25033e1d6d40138f615b4b8/client/command/generate/generate-stager.go#L18>) for that specific feature at: `sliver/client/command/generate/generate-stager.go` which had the latest `commit` 4 years ago..

 And from the [new source code](<https://github.com/BishopFox/sliver/tree/master/client/command/generate>) at `sliver/client/command/generate/` the same file is **gone**..

-BUT, I did find a file `profiles-stage.go` and `implants-stage.go`, so I'm thinking we have to use either one?
+BUT, I did however manage to find 2 new files in the source
+- `profiles-stage.go`
+- and
+- `implants-stage.go`

+So we'll try it out with these I guess.

 ## Problem #2
-I found out that sliver doesn't really support staging for linux (no wonder all the material is just windows windows windows), but I did some digging and found a thread to this issue [here](<https://github.com/BishopFox/sliver/issues/1734>) (issue number #1734, still open today 02.05.26).
-Some guy in the thread had solved this, so I copied the [TCP stager](<https://github.com/BishopFox/sliver/issues/1734#issuecomment-2614045372>) and changed `HOST` to `192.168.130.233` and `PORT` to `8080` and compiled the stager:
+I found out that `Sliver` doesn't really support staging for linux (no wonder all the material is just windows windows windows), but I did some digging and found a thread on this issue [here](<https://github.com/BishopFox/sliver/issues/1734>) (issue number #1734, still open today 02.05.26).
+Some guy in the thread had solved this, so I copied his [TCP stager](<https://github.com/BishopFox/sliver/issues/1734#issuecomment-2614045372>) and changed `HOST` to `192.168.130.233` and `PORT` to `8080` and compiled the stager:
 ```bash
 $ gcc -static linuxStager.c -o linuxStager